 “You have a cavity.”

 For many of us, delivery of this statement evokes feelings of disappointment and maybe even gloom.
-Our dental hygiene regimen – all that brushing, flossing and rinsing – has somehow failed to keep the grungies from accumulating on our teeth, and now there’s a hole where healthy enamel once held fast.
+Our dental hygiene regimen – all that brushing, flossing and rinsing – has somehow failed, and now there’s a hole that doesn’t belong.

 We’re talking, of course, about tree cavities.

-These dark hollows, created when branches drop or excavators like woodpeckers go to work, provide near-total protection from the elements for many local mammals and birds.
+The dark hollows, which are created when branches drop or excavators such as woodpeckers go to work, provide near-total protection from the elements for many local mammals and birds.

 Sleety rain?
 No big deal when you’re inside a tree.
 Likewise for wind-driven snow.
 Even below-zero temperatures are moderated by the heat of warm bodies piled together and surrounded by layers of wood and bark.

 Raccoons, opossums, flying squirrels, chickadees, nuthatches, woodpeckers and screech owls are just a few of our year-round species that take shelter inside tree cavities.

 Spiders and insects, too, will take advantage of the accommodations within a weathered tree nook.
 Now, I haven’t tried this in winter, but in summer one of my favorite night-time activities is to aim the beam of a flashlight inside a dark tree cavity.
 More often than not, I’m treated to tiny points of light glaring back.
 These bright dots are the eye shine of spiders who have sought haven inside the tree (and who probably curse the invention of the flashlight.
 And naturalists).